Building Works Updates

 Frequently Asked Questions

 • The Bond Store was impacted by the 2022 floods.These devastating floods inundated the Bond Store basement and caused serious damage to the building.
-The site reopened to the public on 26 March 2024.
+The site reopened to the public on 26 March 2024, and future works are planned to help protect the Bond Store.

 • The ongoing impacts of the Covid 19 pandemic have affected supply chains worldwide.
 As the pandemic has gone on, it has become more and more difficult to source materials, and shipping between locations takes longer.
 Specialised tradesmen, qualified to work on heritage-listed buildings are in high demand.

-Both buildings have presented complex issues relating to water ingress and moisture, which caused substantial damage to both the buildings and the displays inside.
-Our aim is to complete a considered program of works that addresses the underlying issues and prevents these problems from recurring to ensure that the buildings are kept in good stead for many years to come.
+The building has presented complex issues relating to water ingress and moisture, which caused substantial damage to both the building and the displays inside.
+Our aim is to complete a considered program of works that addresses the underlying issues and prevents these problems from recurring to ensure that the Bond Store is kept in good stead for many years to come.

-• Both the Bond Store and the Customs House are listed on the Queensland Heritage Register with the Department of Environment and Science.
-This means that they have been deemed to have cultural heritage significance to the people of Queensland.
+• The Bond Store is listed on the Queensland Heritage Register with the Department of Environment and Science.
+This means that it has been deemed to have cultural heritage significance to the people of Queensland.
 Works on heritage listed places must be carefully planned and undertaken, and there are strict rules in place around what methods and materials can be used.
-This is to ensure we do not diminish the heritage value of these special buildings.
-Specialist tradesmen are familiar with these rules and regulations and can undertake these necessary works without placing the buildings at risk.
+This is to ensure we do not diminish the heritage value of this special building.
+Specialist tradesmen are familiar with these rules and regulations and can undertake these necessary works without placing the Bond Store at risk.

-• The artefacts in the Customs House were removed prior to building works beginning in April 2020.
-Prior to the flooding events of early 2022, the collection objects housed in The Bond Store were relocated to a safe site.
-Museum staff have been hard at work cataloguing, photographing, repacking, and caring for our artefacts to ensure they’re kept in good condition until we can safely reopen.
+• Prior to the flooding events of early 2022, the collection objects housed in The Bond Store were relocated to a safe site.
+Museum staff have been hard at work cataloguing, photographing, repacking, and caring for our artefacts to ensure they’re kept in good condition.